jkeizer1/SongSequencer/README.md

 - Repeat value (0 through 16)
 - On|off step switch

+A "Step" is simply a phrase implemented in some sequencer.

 It is "playable" by changing the assigned sequencer to each step, the repeats, and switching steps on or off.

 ## Navigation

+- **Navigate**

-- **Navigate** the grid with the left and right encoders (bottom row, not the top row of Pots)
+- Navigate the grid with the left and right encoders (bottom row, not the top row of Pots)
 - Turn left encoder to navigate horizontally across steps
-- Turn right encoder to navigate vertically across rows (Seq Row - assigned sequencer, REP - # of repeats for the step, On - set the step on or off ("-"))
+- Turn right encoder to navigate vertically across rows

-- **Change Values** - pressing and turning the Right Pot (top row); ie. press and hold.
+- **Change Values**

+- pressing and turn the Right Pot (top row); ie. press and hold to change a value
 - For quick changes of switches, just click to enter the value from the POT (most useful for switch changes)

 ## Song Sequencer Outputs